-The following is an overview of the basic duties of the Executor or Administrator of an estate under the laws of Pennsylvania.
+The following is an overview of the basic duties of the Executor (where there is a will) or Administrator (where there is no will) of an estate under the laws of Pennsylvania.
 The duties of an executor or administrator in other states may vary in some of the details but the fundamental estate administrative steps are in most cases quite similar.

 The executor or administrator needs to discover all assets, re-title them in the estate name and make sure they are secure, protected and insured where required.
 In addition, assets need to be valued for distribution and tax purposes, so a qualified appraisal is often times required.
 This process may require significant investigation and attention that usually requires the assistance of an estates attorney.

 Estate assets must be transferred to an estate account.
 The executor or administrator must obtain an Employer Identification Number so an estate account can be established and for the filing of various tax returns for the estate.

 The executor needs to provide notice to the IRS of the fiduciary relationship of the executor or administrator or trustee of any trust established pursuant to an estate administration.